Will Credit Card Companies Lower Your Interest Rate if You Ask?

 If you carry a balance on your credit card, you have to pay the interest on your balance.
 If you have a high interest rate, it can make it more difficult to get out of debt if you get behind on the payments.

-When you make payments on a card with a high interest rate, more of the money will go toward interest, which means it will take longer to pay off the actual balance amount.
+When you make payments on a card with a high interest rate, more of the money will go toward interest, which means it will take longer to pay off the principal balance amount.

-Trying to get your rate lowered is actually easier than it may seem.
-There is no risk to trying, so if you carry a balance on your card, you might as well try to see if you can get your rate lowered.
+If you carry a balance on your card, you might as well try to see if you can get your rate lowered since there is no risk involved for trying.

 What Is a Good Interest Rate on a Credit Card?

 You have to qualify for the interest rate on a credit card.
-The credit card interest rate that you wind up with can depend on your credit score, market conditions and the credit card issuer.
-The average credit card interest rate as of November 2023 according to the Federal Reserve was 22.75%.
+The credit card interest rate that you wind up with can depend on such factors as your credit score, market conditions, and the credit card issuer.
+The average credit card interest rate as of February 2026 is 23.77%.

-Rates change, so it can be smart to check the prevailing percentages before you talk to your card issuer, so you can negotiate more effectively.
-You may find some promotional credit card interest rates being offered in some cases.
+Rates change, and it can be smart to check the prevailing percentages before you talk to your card issuer, so you can negotiate more effectively.
+You may find promotional credit card interest rates being offered in some cases.

 Understanding Your Credit Card Company

-While it may seem counterintuitive from how consumers feel, your credit card company may prefer customers who carry a large balance, as opposed to someone who is avoiding interest on credit cards by paying their balance in full every month.
+While it may seem counterintuitive from a consumer’s point of view, your credit card company may prefer customers who carry a large balance, as opposed to someone who is avoiding interest on credit cards by paying their balance in full every month.

-Credit card companies make the most profit from charging interest to people with unpaid balances.
+Credit card companies typically make a majority of their profit from charging interest to people with unpaid balances.
 If you are one of those people, your card issuer probably doesn’t want to lose you or your balance.
 This may give you a little leverage for negotiating your APR.

 It is also important to know that while credit card companies can agree to lower your APR if you ask, they can also increase your APR for certain reasons.

-• If you are often late on payments, your rate can be hiked up.
+• If you are often late on payments, your rate can be increased.
 The credit card company must give you 45 days of advance notice before doing this.

 How to Negotiate a Lower APR

-Learning how to lower APR on your credit card involves learning how to negotiate with your card issuer.
-To do this, you just need to assess your situation and ask the right person at the credit card company.
-Here are tips.
+Learning how to lower APR on your credit card involves understanding how to negotiate with your card issuer.
+To do this, you need to assess your situation and ask the right person at the credit card company.
+Here are some tips.

 Assess Your Situation

-Before you approach your card issuer, you should assess your own situation and decide what your goal is.
-If you have a decent credit score, you may be able to collect competing offers with lower interest rates to bring to your credit card issuer.
+Before you approach your card issuer, you should take stock of your situation and decide what your goal is.
+If you have a decent credit score, you may be able to collect competing credit card offers with lower interest rates to bring to your credit card issuer.
 This may include cards that have credit card promotional interest rates, like balance transfer credit card offers or intro 0% APR offers.

 Ask the Right Person